 The second Common Tasks Group meeting was convened on 2-3 April 2001.
-Before discussion of specific common definitions, the Government of Japan proposed a set of guidelines for providing basic orientation to the work of the Common Tasks Group, and it was reached by consensus that common definitions be formulated in accordance with the following proposed guidelines:
+Before discussion of specific common definitions, a set of guidelines for providing basic orientation to the work of the Common Tasks Group was proposed, and consensus was reached that common definitions be formulated in accordance with the following guidelines:

 - 1. "Common definitions" shall be developed as basic elements for use in gtrs and shall not alter the current regulations of Contracting Parties. - 2.
 "Common definitions" shall be developed from the technical point of view and shall not necessarily be linked to any social systems such as taxation, driving licence, etc. - 3.
-Only "Common definitions" for basic terms necessary to define the vehicle categories and characteristics of obvious use in the formulation of safety regulations shall be developed based on present-day definitions of contracting parties and relevant international standards. - 4.
+Only "Common definitions" for basic terms necessary to define the vehicle categories and characteristics of obvious use in the formulation of gtrs shall be developed based on present-day definitions of Contracting Parties and relevant international standards. - 4.
 Procedures for developing "Common definitions" shall be developed.

-The members of the second Common Tasks Group meeting initially expressed divided opinions on the above guideline No.2 in particular, as to whether or not vehicle categories for gtrs should reflect the vehicle categorizations employed in the taxation, insurance, and other social systems of various nations.
-Finally, it was decided that GRSG establish vehicle categories for gtrs from a technical standpoint independent from any social systems, mainly because it is difficult to reflect the different social systems of all nations.
-For vehicle weight and dimensions, elements subject to definition were selected and the members reached a consensus to commence specific discussions on common definitions for vehicle weight and dimensions at the next meeting.
-For vehicle categories, after debating on the basis of the summary data supplied by Japan, it was decided that the discussions on elements subject to definition be continued at the next meeting.
+At the second Common Tasks Group meeting there were divided opinions on the above guideline No. 2, in particular, as to whether or not vehicle categories for gtrs should reflect the vehicle categorizations employed in the taxation, insurance, and other social systems of various nations.
+Finally, it was agreed to recommend the establishment of vehicle categories for gtrs from a technical standpoint independent from any social systems, mainly because it is difficult to reflect the different social systems of all nations.
+For vehicle weight and dimensions, elements subject to definition were selected for discussion at the next meeting.
+For vehicle categories, after debating on the basis of the summary data, the discussions on elements subject to definition were continued at the next meeting.

 Prior to the third Common Tasks Group meeting, a small group meeting was organized in Tokyo to produce a merits-demerits table on various vehicle categorizations.
-This meeting was attended by Canada, Japan, the former Chairman of GRSG, OICA and IMMA.
-The Government of Canada stated that it would not be necessary to define vehicle categories if they were established as test conditions.
-On the other hand, OICA advocated clear defining vehicle categories to preclude the divergent interpretations of vehicle categories by nations.
-The small-group members supported the OICA opinion favoring the establishment of common definitions for vehicle categories.
+One view was that it would not be necessary to define vehicle categories if they were established as test conditions.
+In opposition, clear defining vehicle categories were advocated to preclude the divergent interpretations of vehicle categories by nations.
+The establishment of common definitions for vehicle categories was favoured.

-The third Common Tasks Group meeting was held on 8-9 October 2001, where Japan and OICA respectively presented drafts on the common definitions of vehicle weight and dimensions.
-The minimum necessary elements were approved in accordance with the guidelines.
-Opinions on vehicle categories were expressed by many nations
+The third Common Tasks Group meeting was held on 8-9 October 2001, where two draft proposals were presented on the common definitions of vehicle weight and dimensions.
+The minimum necessary elements were agreed for recommendation in accordance with the previously established guidelines.
+Many expressed opinions on vehicle categories.

-The Czech Republic supported the proposal to categorize vehicles as passenger vehicles and commercial vehicles, the passenger vehicles being further classified into passenger cars, small buses, and large buses according to their Gross Vehicle Weight (GVW) (buses being 3.5 t or over), while commercial vehicles classified as small, medium, and large commercial vehicles according to their (GVW).
-Japan supported the plan to categorize vehicles into passenger cars and commercial vehicles by number of passengers, commercial vehicles being further categorized into small commercial vehicles and large commercial vehicles by (GVW).
-OICA made comments similar to Japan's, but, for commercial vehicles, supported the plan to categorize them as small, medium and large commercial vehicles according to their (GVW).
-Canada commented that vehicles should not be defined by categories but only according to their parameter characters, details being defined by individual gtrs.
+There was support for a proposal to categorize vehicles as passenger vehicles and commercial vehicles, the passenger vehicles being further classified into passenger cars, small buses, and large buses according to their Gross Vehicle Weight (GVW) (buses being 3.5 t or over), while commercial vehicles were classified as small, medium, and large commercial vehicles according to their (GVW).
+There was also support for a plan to categorize vehicles into passenger cars and commercial vehicles by number of passengers, commercial vehicles being further categorized into small commercial vehicles and large commercial vehicles by (GVW).
+Similarly, there was support to categorize commercial vehicles as small, medium and large according to their (GVW).
+Additionally, there were comments that vehicles should not be defined by categories but only according to their parameter characters, details being defined by individual gtrs.